2600hz/kazoo/applications/pivot/doc/requests.md

 # The Request Payload

-You can configure whether you receive the data as a querystring in a GET or as a url-encoded body in a POST.
+You can configure whether you receive the data as a query string in a `GET` or as a URL-encoded body in a `POST`.

 ## Payload